-If you upgrade to the electric travel version, well then you can get nice full sound out of that little guitar worthy of performing with.
+If you upgrade to the electric travel version, then you can get a nice full sound out of that little guitar worthy of performing with.
 I plugged one into a Fishman Loudbox and it sounded great.

 The Klos guitars have detachable necks which makes them great for tight storage.
 The travel size with its full-scale neck will fit in your backpack or suitcase, so flying with your guitar is no problem!